skrtbhtngr/vimrc/README.md

 If you wish to learn more about [n]vim options, refer: [Vim documentation: options](http://vimdoc.sourceforge.net/htmldoc/options.html), [Nvim documentation: options](https://neovim.io/doc/user/options.html)

-*NOTE:* vim-gitgutter may cause a slowdown of your vim session if your currently inside a git repo.
+*NOTE:* vim-gitgutter may cause a slowdown of your vim session if you are currently inside a git repo.

 *NOTE:* Highlighting the cursor line may cause color issues as I have set the colors according to those of my iTerm profile (not vim).